 Sarah Nininger: My older brother has cerebral palsy, and I grew up going to occupational, speech, and physical therapies with him.
 That exposed me to kids with different disabilities.
 I became super passionate very early on about being in and building an intentional community with people different than me.

-SN: How did that turn into starting your own nonprofit?
+AS: How did that turn into starting your own nonprofit?

-A pivotal time during my high school years was my parents’ divorce.
+SN: A pivotal time during my high school years was my parents’ divorce.
 I had a lot of anger and sadness, and I needed to channel that energy.
 My best friend and I saw a film from Invisible Children about child soldiers in Uganda, and it shook our world.
 It was that moment when we realized that, regardless of our circumstances, we still had so much to be grateful for.

 AS: So AIA began as a student club, fundraising for Invisible Children (which helps protect families in central Africa from threats of violence, most famously Joseph Kony’s Lord’s Resistance Army) as well as some other nonprofits in Africa.